badlydrawnrob/anki/README.md

 ***Practicality beats purity***

-Ideally, we'd use [highlight.js](https://highlightjs.org/) or one of the many javascript syntax highlighters out there.
+> Ideally, we'd use [highlight.js](https://highlightjs.org/) or one of the many javascript syntax highlighters out there.
 In practice, however, it's proved far too difficult to make this happen with Anki, so Pygments is a far more pragmatic solution.

 There's a few Anki syntax highlighting plugins around — call me old fashioned, but cramming your code with inline css feels icky to me.
 With **Anki themes**, you use a pure(ish) `Markdown > HTML` workflow and *easily customisable* css.
 It works on all platforms, too: [AnkiMobile](http://ankisrs.net/docs/AnkiMobile.html), MacOS and [Android](https://github.com/ankidroid/Anki-Android).

-I generally prefer to use supported, well documented, stable software wherever possible.
-However, ***Power format pack***<sup>***[2](#other-notes)***</sup> is a solid Markdown plugin for Anki — it compliments *Anki themes* and makes for a nice workflow.
+***Power format pack*** is a solid Markdown plugin for Anki — it compliments *Anki themes* and makes for a nice workflow.
 If you prefer using stock Anki, [see these notes](./dist/themes/assets/css/README.md#automatic-syntax-highlighting-with-pygments).
+I generally prefer to use supported, well documented, stable software wherever possible — minus the plugins — but **PFP** really speeds things up.

 If ever Anki allows external javascript files, I can swap Pygments out for another alternative like _highlight.js_.